FICO Credit Scores: What Do They Mean?

 TransUnion, Equifax, and Experian, the three major credit agencies, each have their own proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to calculate a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate a credit score:

-- Credit History - How long have you had credit?
+- Your Credit History - How long have you had credit?

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Getting your credit score
+Getting your FICO score

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Want to know more about your FICO score?
+Want to know more about credit scores?
 Give us a call at 310-379-5997.